travelingcircusofurbanism/website/static/posts/los angeles/Introduction/content.md

 ### Organization

-13. A great initiative that provides permanent supportive housing for people who need supports.
+14. A great initiative that provides permanent supportive housing for people who need supports.
 [Skid Row Housing Trust](http://skidrow.org/)

-14. [Do ArT Foundation](http://doartfoundation.org/), a non-profit social enterprise created to produce publicArt programs, projects and exhibitions.
+15. [Do ArT Foundation](http://doartfoundation.org/), a non-profit social enterprise created to produce publicArt programs, projects and exhibitions.

+16. [L.A.
+Forum for Architecture and Urban Design](http://laforum.org/) is an independent nonprofit organization and organizes public programming, exhibitions, and publications.
+I went to one of their event "[TRANSFORMING THE CITY FROM INSIDE OUT // L.A. & TAIPEI CITY](http://laforum.org/event/adu-2-0-transforming-the-city-from-inside-out-l-a-taipei-city/)" and it was quite interesting.